Night-Traders-Dev/pico_dns/README.md

 ### 3. Caching:
 - Recently resolved domains are stored in a cache to speed up repeated queries.
 - Cached entries expire after the specified TTL (default: 300 seconds).
+- Cache is persisted in `dns_cache.json` to survive server restarts.

 ---